 Eastern provides private and public accommodations where adjunct faculty can meet and telephone students; and prepare for classroom projects.
 These areas contain computers, Internet connections, printers, and telephones.
-Adjunct faculty can obtain additional office supplies, including software programs, from the appropriate Academic Division Chair.
+Adjunct faculty can obtain additional office supplies, including software programs, from the appropriate Academic Division Chair and Associate Dean of Academics and Assessment.